nicross/sea/docs/ROADMAP.md

 ## v1.3.0
 - Aquatic life (dolphins, gulls, whales, schools of fish)
+- New game sound (jet flying away)

+## Wishlist
+### Graphics
+- Procedural skybox with sun, moon, and stars
+- Surface heightmap

+### Plot
+- Crashed spaceship to explore
+  - Ovoid or disc, kilometers in scale
+  - Carves out a tunnel
+- Data logs?
+  - Incident reports of UFOs?
+  - Letters home?
+  - Notes from previous S.E.A. players / an alternate reality?

+### Quality of Life
 - Cave entrance cues (breadcrumbs spawned when reverb change detected)

-- New game sound (jet flying away)
-- Surface graphics
-  - Procedural skybox
+### Simulation
-  - Water visualizer that responds to light level, weather, time of day
+- Light levels influenced by cloud cover, depth, and time of day
-- Solid material generation (i.e. biomes)
-  - Scanned points can be different types of materials
-  - Materials have unique sounds
-- Surface weather patterns (sun, rain, storms)
+- Surface weather patterns
+  - Clouds
+  - Weather patterns (rain, storm)
 - Time of day
-  - Sync surface glitter to time of day
-  - Sync tides to time of day (max surface height)
+  - Moon phases
+  - Offset time when using fast travel
+  - Sun
+  - Tides

+### World generation
+- Biomes
+  - Scanned points can be different props determined by noise fields
+  - Materials have unique sounds and saturation levels